javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/03-prototype/article.md

 ![](proto-animal-rabbit-walk-2.png)

-The situation is a bit different for accessor properties: these properties behave more like  functions.
+The assignment handling is different for accessor properties, because these properties behave more like functions.
 For instance, check out `admin.fullName` property in the code below:

 ```js run
 let user = {